 - Saying no two-word spontaneous phrases by 24 months, except for repeated phrases (echolalia).

 - Any loss of language or social skills at any age.

-If there are no obvious signs of developmental delays or any unusual results from the tests, most infants or children do not need further evaluation until the next well-child visit.
+If there are no clear signs of problems from the screening tests, most children don't need more evaluation until the next well-child visit.

-Children who have a sibling who has autism need continued monitoring.
-Along with the normal check-ups at each well-child visit, these children need to be screened for language delays, poor social skills, and other problems that could be a sign of autism.
+Children who have a sibling who has ASD need to be screened more often.
+Along with the normal check-ups at each well-child visit, these children need to be screened for language delays, poor social skills, and other problems that could be a sign of ASD.
 Some children may need to see a developmental pediatrician after the screening is done.